 Several players from different backgrounds try to cope with the pressures of playing football at a major university.
 Each deals with the pressure differently, some turn to drinking, others to drugs, and some to studying.

 Due to NCAA sanctions, the Texas State University Fightin' Armadillos must form a football team from their actual student body, with no scholarships to help, to play their football schedule...
 See full summary »

 A college football coach is told by his bosses that unless they do better this season it could be his last.
-To bolster the team he recruits a talented wide receiver.
+To bolster the team he recruits a talented tail back.
 A female student is assigned to help him assimilate with college life and that includes doing his studies because he spent his whole life just playing football.
 And he finds himself attracted to her and she already has a boyfriend who is also on the team but he might be more concern about losing his position than losing her to him.
 And the coach has to deal with his other players' situations like the team's quarterback who deals with his father being distant by drinking and it eventually gets him in trouble.
 And one of the team's defensive players is obviously using steroids but passes the drug tests.Written by

 1 of 1 people found this review helpful.

 Was this review helpful to you?